webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 While we were running on original deployment infrastructure, configuration was built empirically to suit the site visitors demand.

+If you are searching for detailed technical requirements, they are [[WPD:Infrastructure/analysis/2013-Hardware and software requirements]]

 __TOC__

 == Phases ==